kunstmusik/pink/README.md

 This library provides the basis for developing music systems.
 It is also designed so to scale to user needs, whether they are exploring and designing low-level signal processing algorithms, developing pre-written compositions, or creating interactive real-time systems.
 It offers a slim core engine designed to be highly customizable.

-For more informaiton, please see the [Documentation](doc/intro.md).
+For more information, please see the [Documentation](doc/intro.md).

 ## License